 The Nelson branch of the New Zealand Law Society had its beginnings on 12 August 1885 when the Nelson District Law Society was founded.
 This became the Nelson branch of the Law Society on 1 February 2009.

 Governance is by an elected Branch Council, consisting of the branch President, the Vice-President and eight Council members.
-The President, Rob Somerville, represents the branch on the New Zealand Law Society's Council.
+The President, Gerard Praat, represents the branch on the New Zealand Law Society's Council.